 Sustainable Agriculture Research.
-Increase and direct funding for government R&D and innovation in climate-smart crop and animal agriculture and resilience through the Sustainable Agriculture Research and Education (SARE) Program; the National Institute of Food and Agriculture (NIFA); the Economic Research Service (ERS); the Agricultural Research Service (ARS); the Agriculture and Food Research Initiative (AFRI), the Agricultural Marketing Service (AMS), including the National Organic Program (NOP); the Foundation for Food and Agriculture Research (FFAR), and other relevant programs.
+Increase and direct funding for government R&D and innovation in climate-smart crop and animal agriculture and resilience through the Sustainable Agriculture Research and Education (SARE) Program; the National Institute of Food and Agriculture (NIFA); the Economic Research Service (ERS); the Agricultural Research Service (ARS); the Agriculture and Food Research Initiative (AFRI); the Agricultural Marketing Service (AMS), including the National Organic Program (NOP); the Foundation for Food and Agriculture Research (FFAR); and other relevant programs.
 Provide mandatory funding for state Climate Hubs and the Long Term Agricultural Research (LTAR) network.

-REAP: Accelerate On-Farm and Rural Small Businesses Adoption of Renewables and Energy Efficiency: Triple USDA mandatory and discretionary funding for the oversubscribed Rural Energy for America Program (REAP) and include a 15% renewable grants reserve fund to serve underutilized technologies and direct USDA to substantially increase outreach and education activities, with particular attention to rural small businesses and minority and disadvantaged farmers and ranchers.
+REAP: Accelerate On-Farm and Rural Small Businesses Adoption of Renewables and Energy Efficiency.
+Triple USDA mandatory and discretionary funding for the oversubscribed Rural Energy for America Program (REAP) and include a 15% renewable grants reserve fund to serve underutilized technologies and direct USDA to substantially increase outreach and education activities, with particular attention to rural small businesses and minority and disadvantaged farmers and ranchers.

-Sodsaver: Expand and enforce Sodsaver nationally.
+Sodsaver.
+Expand and enforce Sodsaver nationally.
 The current bill to expand the program nationwide is the bi-partisan American Prairie Conservation Act/S.1913 (115th Congress), which reduces the tilling of native sod by reducing crop insurance premiums by 50% for lands where native sod is tilled.

-Commodity Credit Corporation: Double the Commodity Credit Corporation (CCC) borrowing cap to $60 billion to reflect 90 years of inflation.
-Changing the amount that USDA can borrow (a policy change with outcomes for mandatory and discretionary spending, which should make it eligible for reconciliation) will change the amount that all programs can borrow to strengthen the farm safety net and increase spending for climate, conservation and farm programs.
+Commodity Credit Corporation.
+Double the Commodity Credit Corporation (CCC) borrowing cap to $60 billion to reflect 90 years of inflation.
+Changing the amount that USDA can borrow (a policy change with outcomes for mandatory and discretionary spending, which should make it eligible for reconciliation) will change the amount that all programs can borrow to strengthen the farm safety net and increase spending for climate, conservation, and farm programs.

 CONSERVATION

 Reforestation and Tree Planting.
-Invest $45 billion over 10 years to support reforestation and ecologically-appropriate increased forest stocking on public and private lands, as well as agroforestry and silvopasture establishment on private agricultural lands, where ecologically appropriate without negative side effects on food production or biological diversity, and urban reforestation.
-For non-federal lands, investment could flow through a tax credit program, direct payment program, and/or state grant program (c.f., Sen. Booker’s Climate Stewardship Act/S.2452).
+Invest $45 billion over 10 years to support reforestation and ecologically-appropriate increased forest stocking, as well as agroforestry and silvopasture establishment on private agricultural lands, where ecologically appropriate without negative side effects on food production or biological diversity, and urban reforestation.
+For non-federal lands, investment could flow through a tax credit program, direct payment program, and/or state grant program.

 State and Private Forestry.
 Provide $30 million through the USFS for State Forest Action Plan elements that stimulate job creation, improve forest resilience, and increase carbon sequestration.
 Fund technical assistance to forest landowners.

 Conserving and Restoring for Sequestration and Resilience.
-Target conservation programs to maintain a carbon sink, improve ecosystem resilience and support equitable access to natural areas through various programs: watershed restoration, NOAA Resiliency and Habitat grants, the Wildlife and Fisheries Habitat Management Program, an Urban & Community Forestry Program, the Forest Legacy Program, Legacy Roads and Trails, Watershed Restoration Action Plan implementation, the Collaborative Forest Landscape Restoration Program, and more (c.f., the Blue Carbon for our Planet Act, S. 3939/H.R.
-5589).
+Target conservation and restoration programs to maintain a carbon sink, improve ecosystem resilience, and support equitable access to natural areas through various programs that advance science-based, climate-informed, and environmentally reviewed projects.
+This necessitates greater investments in watershed and landscape-scale ecosystem restoration programs, such as the NOAA Resiliency and Habitat grants,the USFS Wildlife and Fisheries Habitat Management Programs, Urban & Community Forestry Program, Forest Legacy Program, Legacy Roads and Trails Program, Collaborative Forest Landscape Restoration Program, and Watershed Restoration Action Plan implementation.
+Invest in endangered and at-risk species recovery at FWS and NOAA, including through implementation of the National Fish, Wildlife, and Plants Climate Adaptation Strategy, safeguarding key wildlife corridors, including on tribal lands, (see the Wildfire Corridors Conservation Act, H.R.
+2795/S. 1499 and Tribal Wildlife Corridors Act, H.R.
+5179/S. 2891), and addressing invasive species, including through the full and rapid implementation of the National Invasive Species Management Plan.

-Secure Rural Schools (SRS) Program.
+Secure Rural Schools Program.
 Alter the Secure Rural Schools (SRS) program to provide sufficient funding to SRS counties while decoupling county payments from unpredictable and highly volatile timber receipts that are a perverse incentive for unsustainable and environmentally damaging timber harvests.